rapidcow/perspective/docs/psp/json_proc.rst

    .. method:: configure(**options)

       Configure options.
-The following are a list of all possible options.
+The following are a table of all options.

       +----------------------------+--------------------------+-----------------+-----------------+
       | Option                     | Description              | Type            | Default         |